tachyon-protocol/TachyonVpn/README.md

 # TachyonVpn
-A Decentralized VPN that uses Tachyon Protocol and is served by Tachyon's global [node network](https://tachyon.eco/?n=yr8mtzfwee.Network).
+A Decentralized VPN that uses Tachyon Protocol and is served by our global [node network](https://tachyon.eco/?n=yr8mtzfwee.Network).

 ## Build